Sejiki – Festival of the Hungry Ghosts

 The daytime retreat involves meditation and individual exercises in a safe setting aimed at releasing difficult karma, past regrets, broken relationship, and harmful actions taken in the name of one’s group affiliation.
 The process is rooted in the Buddhist tradition of Sejiki, also known as “Festival of the Hungry Ghosts” – a ceremony that calls in and feeds all unresolved energies in the world.
 In the evening, we invite others in the community to join the retreat participants for a potluck dinner and our annual Segaki celebration (see description below) where we honor those who have died in the past year and let go of harmful karma.

-10:00 AM – 5 PM – Meditation, dharma talks and exercises for releasing karma (Coffee, tea adn vegetarian lunch provided)
+2 PM – Meditation, dharma talk and practices for releasing karma

 6:30 – 8 PM – Zazen/ Sejiki Ceremony